syc0log1c/syc0log1c/README.md

 # Hi there, I'm Syc0Log1c!

 ###  I’m currently learning...
-- Advancing my skills in Python, HTML, PHP
+- Advancing my skills in Python, HTML, JavaScript, C++ ....
 - Exploring new trends in AI and Security
 - Diving into the world of Open Source and Digitalization